Aspirin/caffeine/dihydrocodeine (By mouth)

 Aspirin (AS-pir-in), Caffeine (KAF-een), Dihydrocodeine Bitartrate (dye-hye-droe-KOE-deen bye-TAR-trate)

-Treats pain.
+Treats moderate to severe pain.
 Dihydrocodeine is a narcotic pain reliever.

 Synalgos-DCThere may be other brand names for this medicine.

 This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to aspirin, caffeine, codeine, dihydrocodeine, or other NSAIDs, or if you have severe lung or breathing problems, hemophilia, Reye syndrome, and stomach blockage (including paralytic ileus).

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.